DykemaBill/App_FlaskJinjaMongo/README.md

 - If no user exists, prompt user to create one at login -

 # Bugs that need to be fixed
-- Password hash not working -
+- Password hash not working - FIXED

 # Future ideas
 - None yet